Management Response

 Management Response Category: Partially Accepted

-Thematic Area: Peace and security (SPs before 2018), Leadership and participation in governance systems (SP 2018-2021), Leadership and political participation (SPs before 2018)
+Thematic Area: Leadership and political participation (SPs before 2018), Peace and security (SPs before 2018), Leadership and participation in governance systems (SP 2018-2021)

 Operating Principles: Internal coordination and communication